 Tommy has also been active throughout his career in pro bono and public interest pursuits.
-Early in his career, he spent two years working as a litigator with the Public Citizen Litigation Group in Washington, D.C., handling cases in federal district and appellate courts.
+Early in his career, he spent two years working as a litigator with the Public Citizen Litigation Group in Washington, D.C., handling cases in U.S. District Courts and appellate courts.
 In 1974, Tommy argued before the U.S. Supreme Court one of the first cases he had filed while at Public Citizen.
-He has served as President and a member of the Board of Directors of the Legal Aid Society of Central Texas.
-He was instrumental in founding “Austin Lawyers Care,” a program that later evolved into Volunteer Legal Services (“VLS”), administered by the Austin Bar Association.
+He has served as president and as a member of the board of directors of the Legal Aid Society of Central Texas.
+He was instrumental in founding “Austin Lawyers Care,” a program that later evolved into Volunteer Legal Services, administered by the Austin Bar Association.
 He still handles pro bono litigation matters for VLS on a regular basis.
-Tommy also assisted in the launching of Texas Appleseed, a highly-regarded public interest organization that represents the interests of underrepresented, minority, and low-income individuals in courts and before the Texas Legislature, and still serves as a member of the Texas Appleseed Board of Directors.
+Tommy also assisted in the launching of Texas Appleseed, a highly-regarded public interest organization that represents the interests of underrepresented, minority, and low-income individuals in courts and before the Texas Legislature, and still serves as a member of the Texas Appleseed board of directors.

 Tommy has authored several journal articles in such publications as the Texas Law Review, Texas Trial Lawyers Forum, and Trial.
 His publications have won awards from the Ford Foundation and the Texas Bar Foundation.
 He is invited frequently to speak at legal seminars for the State Bar of Texas and at numerous law schools.